Sierra de Aracena Hiking Trails Guide – The Best Routes in Southern Spain

 Why Hike in the Sierra de Aracena?

-The Sierra de Aracena is one of Andalusia’s least crowded and most authentic hiking regions.
-Unlike the dramatic alpine landscapes of the Pyrenees or the arid drama of Cabo de Gata, this landscape is softer.
-It is green for much of the year.
-It feels lived in.
+The Sierra de Aracena is one of Andalusia’s least crowded and most authentic hiking regions, with some of the most rewarding hiking trails in southern Spain.
+Unlike the dramatic alpine landscapes of the Pyrenees or the arid intensity of Cabo de Gata, this landscape is soft and rural.
+The pastoral setting stays green for much of the year and feels lived in, not curated.

 1. Aracena to Linares de la Sierra